 In contrast, adding seismic observables allows stars to be placed in a space in which those with exclusively unusual interiors are also outliers.
+For example, even though post-accretion main-sequence stars may appear superficially normal, subtle internal features such as their near-core composition gradients may reveal their binary origin to seismology (Wagg et al., 2024).
 Framed this way, the seismic identification of stellar merger remnants can be framed as internal structure-informed anomaly detection, where the "anomalies" occur at the few-percent level in stars with Sun-like masses (e.g., Price-Whelan et al., 2020).